|

 Site conventions and coverage

 Site coverage: The area covered by the "San Antonio freeway system" section of this site is generally the urban and suburban freeways.
-In the past, that was fairly easily discernible by one-way access roads and continuous streetlighting, but over the years, the lines have become more blurred as TxDOT has extended one-way access roads into the surrounding hinterland and streetlighting has become a bit more inconsistent.
+In the past, that was fairly easily discernible by one-way access roads and continuous streetlighting, but over the years, the lines have become more blurred as TxDOT has extended one-way access roads into the surrounding hinterland and streetlighting has become a bit less definitive in the urban fringes than it used to be.
 So I use a completely subjective determination on where I draw the line.
 As of right now, here are the boundaries of the freeways I cover:

-These will change over time as the city grows.
+These have and will change over time as the city grows.

 Loop 1604 is covered along its freeway section (currently US 90 West around to FM 78.)
 Loop 410, SH 151, General Hudnell Drive/Spur 371, and Wurzbach Parkway are covered in their entirety.